linode/docs/docs/guides/applications/configuration-management/crossplane/getting-started-with-crossplane/index.md

 ### Deploying Crossplane with Helm

 With Kubernetes running and Helm installed, you can now proceed to install Crossplane.
-Here you can see the necessary steps to install Crossplane via Helm and verify that Crossplane is running on your cluster.

 1. Add the Crossplane repository to your Helm instance.